celery/celery/docs/userguide/tasks.rst

 You can easily define your own states, all you need is a unique name.
 The name of the state is usually an uppercase string.
-As an example you could have a look at :mod:`abortable tasks <~celery.contrib.abortable>` which defines its own custom :state:`ABORTED` state.
+As an example you could have a look at the :mod:`abortable tasks <~celery.contrib.abortable>` which defines a custom :state:`ABORTED` state.

 Use :meth:`~@Task.update_state` to update a task's state:.